Episode 7: Rules of Acquisition

 Zek: Most of my information consists of little more than hints and whispers, but it’s enough to convince me that whoever learns the secret of the Dominion, whatever that may be, will learn the secret of the Gamma Quadrant.

-This ep was written by Ira Steven Behr from a story by Hilary Bader and edited by (TNG veteran) Robert Hewitt Wolfe.
+This ep was written by Ira Steven Behr from a story by Hilary Bader and edited by Robert Hewitt Wolfe (who started on TNG).
 Behr was responsible for fleshing out the Ferengi (one of his favorite aliens).
 It’s the first ep that mentions “the Dominion,” the Gamma Quadrant power which will dominate later on in the series.
 Shawn is always fun to watch; even under layers of prosthetics, he still has a big personality and twinkle in his eye.
 Even in his advanced age, Zek has an eye for women; he hits on Kira several times!
 The Ferengi were often used as comic relief, but this ep is deeper (focused on gender equality).

 Episode 8: Necessary Evil

 Kira: Unofficially or not, you’re working for the Cardassians.
 Sooner or later you’re gonna have to choose whose side you’re on.

 Quark is on Bajor negotiating w/ a glamourous woman, Pallra (Katherine Moffat), who wants him to retrieve a hidden strongbox from DS9.
 Quark and Rom (Max Grodenchik) have no problem finding the box, but Quark’s curiosity makes him open it.
 He finds a list of Bajoran names, but before he can copy it, he gets shot!
 Odo (Rene Auberjonois) is immediately reminded of a case several yrs back, when he was forced by Gul Dukat (Marc Alaimo) to investigate the murder of the owner of a chemist’s shop, Vaatrick (husband of Pallra).